-In recent years, I have applied the notion of poetic thinking to translation theory.
-I am currently working on a monograph on Why Translation Transforms the World – A Poetic Thinking of Translation.
+For several years I have applied the notion of poetic thinking to translation theory, working on a monograph on Why Translation Transforms the World – A Poetic Thinking of Translation.

 ‘Is Translation Always Transmedial?
 Clive Scott’s Reader-Oriented Translation Theory and Practice’.
 Paper at the conference Transmedial Turn?
 Potentials, Problems, and Points to Consider, Tartu University, 8-11.12.2020